anttiluode/JsonAV/README.md

 You can do it manually or you can use the workflow number four that does it automatically using cleanupnodeV6.py

-### Editing JsonAV content

 **Editing JsonAV content**: [https://www.youtube.com/watch?v=f9g2URi1OzY](https://www.youtube.com/watch?v=f9g2URi1OzY)

+About the node location in ComfyUI.
 The nodes are under custom_nodes folder in comfyui ui.

 I hope it works for ya..
 The code was written by ChatGPT And Claude.